rg-3/salah.rb/README.md

 Thanks to the developers and people at [PrayerTimes.date](https://www.prayertimes.date) for providing the free web API service that powers salah.rb.

-Praise and thanks to the The Most Merciful for the ability and inspiration to work on this project.

 ## <a id='license'> LICENSE </a>